gitsgulabjamun/SunilWebsite/README.md

 # My Website
-This is a demo website that I created as as sample.
+This is a demo website that I created as as sample for docs-as-code training.